wsh32/softsys/resources.md

 ## My notes

 I took notes using Noteability and they are all uploaded to my Google Drive.
-Links to come.
+Here's a link to the folder: [Drive Link](https://drive.google.com/drive/folders/16TKfdsKzJlLJVXXO8458ZdIgocoGlfSv?usp=sharing)